 - Woodland Trust: To coincide with the tree-planting season, the Woodland Trust gives away free trees during the months of March and November.
 Packs are available for all schools and community groups across the UK and are available in samplings of 30, 105 or 420.
 Those who teach younger learners will also be provided with activities to inspire pupils on the world of nature and wildlife.

 Trees are a great way to improve the overall aesthetics of your school campus.
-Picnics, BBQ’s and Summer evening walks all widely take place in public parks, lakes and forests all for one primary reason – to admire the lush greenery that surrounds us while we relax.
-The same concept can be achieved by incorporating life to your premises.
+Picnics, BBQ’s and summer evening walks all widely take place in public parks, lakes and forests, all for one primary reason – to admire the lush greenery that surrounds us while we relax.
+The same concept can be achieved by incorporating life into your premises.

 Not only is it vital to ensure that aesthetics are maintained for pupils, but also to create a positive first impression.
 Ultimately, educational institutions want to attract new learners each academic year, and this is only possible if parents or carers are drawn towards your school over others in the area.
 They want to be reassured that their children will not only receive the highest level of education but will also be safe and will enjoy the time spent learning.

-It is essential that all trees on site are maintained and cared for throughout the year.
-Regular check-ups will retain both aesthetics and safety.
-Unpruned trees pose many hazards such as the risk of tripping on fallen branches to students, teachers and visitors.
+It is essential that all trees on site are maintained and cared for throughout the year, as regular check-ups will retain both aesthetics and safety.
+Unpruned trees pose many hazards, such as the risk of students, teachers and visitors tripping on fallen branches.
 All information regarding tree risk management can be found on the HSE website.

-During the warmer month, while we do not reach temperatures as high as overseas, it can still prove tricky to cool down.
-Trees are in full bloom in the Summer, which creates the perfect shaded spot for pupils that prefer a cooler environment away from the sunshine.
+During the warmer months, while we do not reach temperatures as high as overseas, it can still prove tricky to cool down.
+Trees are in full bloom in the summer, which creates the perfect shaded spot for pupils that prefer a cooler environment away from the sunshine while remaining outdoors.

 While it may seem a little less convenient to take the classroom outside, you would be surprised at the plethora of benefits outdoor learning can have on children’s development.
 As a teacher, you will empathise with the struggle of trying to persuade pupils to look away from the window on a warm day and towards the board, so feed their curiosity and take the lesson outside!
 If you have an area surrounded by trees, this creates the perfect outdoor classroom space.

-Whether we are on the topic of trees, shrubs or flowers, plants as a whole are renowned for improving the overall air quality.
+Whether we want to plant trees, shrubs or flowers, plants as a whole are renowned for improving the overall air quality.
 They have proven air-purification properties, which are capable of absorbing harmful gases such as volatile organic compounds (VOCs), along with the traditional carbon dioxide.

 Plants clean the air through a process that we are all more than aware of, photosynthesis.
 Through the leaves, they absorb carbon dioxide and any potentially harmful chemicals and breathe out fresh, pure oxygen.
-It promotes the circulation of clean, healthy air which is particularly beneficial for those suffering from conditions such as asthma and nausea; hence, why when you’re feeling sick or have a headache, stepping outside for fresh air makes you instantly feel better.
+It promotes the circulation of clean, healthy air, which is particularly beneficial for those suffering from conditions such as asthma and nausea.
+This is why when you’re feeling sick or have a headache, stepping outside for fresh air makes you instantly feel better.

 Not only are trees ideal for creating a natural teaching environment, but they can also be used as a fantastic, free learning resource.
 Particularly when taking science classes on topics such as the environment, wildlife and photosynthesis, rather than explaining via diagrams, take pupils outdoors and allow them to learn through sensory techniques.
 Real-life, first-hand experiences are increasingly more likely to stick in the minds of children, as opposed to a set of textbook pages.
 They will be excited to venture outside for their next nature-based lesson.

 If you are in the process of planning a tree-planting project, this provides the perfect opportunity to get pupils involved.
-Rather than leaving the responsibility to caretakers, consider setting up a environmental club and invite children to join.
-Throughout the process, they will be taught a number of personal skills such as team-work, organisation and communication.
-They will then have the thrill of watching their creation grow!
+Rather than leaving the responsibility to caretakers, consider setting up an environmental club and invite children to join.
+Throughout the process, they will be taught a number of personal skills such as teamwork, organisation and communication.
+They will then have the thrill of watching their creations grow!

 ESL Kids Stuff has lots of handy resources and lesson plan ideas for teaching the seasons, including songs, games and literacy tasks.

-In more recent years, there has been an increasing focus on pinpointing methods of improving the mental health amongst young people.
-According to research by Full Fact, 78% of primary leaders admitted that they had noticed an increase in stress, anxiety and panic attacks amongst student due to exam stress.
+In more recent years, there has been an increasing focus on improving mental health amongst young people.
+According to research by Full Fact, 78% of primary leaders admitted that they had noticed an increase in stress, anxiety and panic attacks amongst students due to exam stress.
 Between 2016 and 2017, Childline also reported that they had delivered over 3,000 remote counselling session for pupils under exam stress.
 With this in mind, it is now more important than ever to surround schools with stress-busting techniques – trees are able to contribute towards just that!

 Immersing yourself in nature when stress levels are feeling high is known for encouraging a psychologic boost, allowing your mood to be positively altered.
 It is thought to benefit the body both mentally and physically, such as boosting the immune system, lowering blood pressure and increases energy levels.